HI gas content of SDSS galaxies revealed by ALFALFA: implications for the mass-metallicity relation and the environmental dependence of HI in the local Universe: Introduction

+The existence of this secondary dependence, however, has been questioned by studies based on the integral field spectroscopy~\citep[IFS;][]{sanchez2013, barreraballesteros2017, sanchez2017, sanchez2019}, contrary to many results based on single-aperture spectroscopic surveys\citep[e.g., SDSS]{yates2012, salim2014, cresci2019}.
+In particular, \citet{sanchez2013} claimed that the secondary relation could be explained by a pure aperture effect in the SDSS survey.
+Large discrepancies also persist among various studies based on the single-aperture data, which may arise from the use of different metallicity indicators~\citep{kashino2016} and different galaxy selection criteria adopted in different studies~\citep{salim2014, telford2016}.
+Nevertheless, various theoretical models have subsequently been proposed to explain the MZR, assuming SFR is the main process that shaped the MZR~\citep{peeples2011, dave2012, dayal2013, lilly2013, zahid2014}.

 Besides star formation, it is reasonable to expect that gas accretion plays a role in regulating the metallicity of the ISM.
 Indeed, \citet{bothwell2013} showed that the MZR of ${\sim}4000$ ALFALFA galaxies exhibits a strong secondary dependence on HI mass, with HI-rich galaxies being more metal poor at fixed stellar mass.
+Using 260 nearby galaxies from the {\it Herschel} Reference Survey, \cite{hughes2013} detected a similar anti-correlation between gas fraction and oxygen abundance at fixed stellar mass, but almost no environmental dependence of the MZR.
 Applying a principal component analysis over ${\sim}200$ galaxies compiled from several molecular gas surveys, \citet{bothwell2016a} further argued that the underlying driver of MZR is the molecular gas mass, and the FMR is merely a by-product of molecular FMR via the Kennicutt-Schmidt law~\citep{bothwell2016b}.
 More recently, by stacking the HI spectra of star-forming galaxies along the MZR, \citet{brown2018} confirmed the strong anti-correlation between HI mass and gas-phase metallicity at fixed stellar mass, providing further evidence that the scatter in the MZR is primarily driven by fluctuations in gas accretion.
-To ascertain whether SFR or HI mass is the more fundamental driver, we will present a comprehensive analysis of metallicity, SFR, and HI mass for a large sample of galaxies jointly observed by SDSS and ALFALFA.
+To ascertain whether SFR or HI mass is the more fundamental driver, I will present a comprehensive analysis of metallicity, SFR, and HI mass for a large sample of galaxies jointly observed by SDSS and ALFALFA.